grafana/agent/docs/sources/shared/flow/reference/components/otelcol-filter-log-severity-block.md

 If `match_undefined` is true, entries with undefined severity will match.

-The severities supported by Otel are listed in the table below.
+The following table lists the severities supported by OTel.
 The value for `min` should be one of the values in the "Log Severity" column.

 Log Severity | Severity number